otaviojava/jcassandra-book/09-java-jakarta.md

 <img src="imagens/jakartaee.png" alt="The Jakarta EE Logo" title="The Jakarta EE Logo" style="zoom:25%;" />

 As a premise, under a new direction with the Eclipse Foundation, Jakarta EE will maintain compatibility with the latest version of Java EE, version 8, in addition to bringing news to the platform.
-One of the important points is that in order to bring more news to the platform, a new cycle is being created to specify the famous JSRs, with the main focus on facilitating development, making fast deliveries and receiving feedbacks in faster ways from the community.
+One of the important points is that, to bring more news to the platform, a new cycle is being created to specify the famous JSRs, with the main focus on facilitating development, making fast deliveries, and receiving feedbacks in faster ways from the community.
 As a first specification, Eclipse JNoSQL was born, whose focus is on integrating NoSQL and Java databases.

 ## Using Jakarta NoSQL, Jakarta EE's first specification